-2.2 What Affects Pointing?
+3.1.2.2 What Affects Pointing?

 The antenna pointing will be affected by several slowly varying terms such as systematic imperfections of the antenna and the pad, gravitational forces, and thermal loading from the sun.
-Depending upon the strategy of the astronomical observations, much of these slowly varying effects can be removed by frequent offset pointing observations.
+Depending upon the strategy of the astronomical observations, much of these slowly varying effects can be removed by frequent offset pointing observations Some active corrections might also be incorporated into the antenna design.
+Thermistors have been employed on existing antennas to monitor solar thermal response.
+Lamb and Woody investigated the use of tiltmeters and a carbon fiber reinforced plastic (CFRP) pointing reference structure in their investigation of a 12m antenna design.
+Lugten (MMA Memo 232) discussed implementation of a CFRP reference structure in detail, showing that use of such a structure might improve pointing performance.

 In addition to these slowly varying systematic pointing errors, there will also be highly random pointing errors caused by wind loading and anomalous refraction.
 Measurements of the wind indicate that a great deal of the power in the wind is often in a constant speed and direction, so it is only the gusts about this mean speed and direction which will result in differential pointing errors between the calibration and the target source (see Holdaway 1996, Memo 159).
-The refractive pointing will usually not be a severe problem, but will sometimes limit the pointing (Holdaway, 1997, Memo 186; Bulter, 1997, Memo 188).
+The refractive pointing will usually not be a severe problem, but will sometimes limit the pointing (Holdaway, 1997, Memo 186; Butler, 1997, Memo 188; Holdaway and Woody, Memo 223, Lamb and Woody Memo 224).
 Since the refractive pointing is random on time scales of the antenna crossing time of the atmosphere (ie, 1 s), we mainly need to have statistically many different atmospheric instantiations for each of the five points of a pointing calibration to ensure that we are not applying an erroneous pointing position when we collect data on the target source.